 ~ Alison Layfield

-Low-value e-commerce imports into the EU surged 314% over three years, from 1.4 billion parcels in 2022 to 5.8 billion in 2025.
-The €150 duty exemption ends July 2026.
-In its place, the EU implements a temporary €3 customs fee per item category on parcels valued below €150, effective until the EU Customs Data Hub becomes operational in 2028.
+Low-value ecommerce imports into the EU reached an estimated 4.6 billion parcels in 2024, according to European Commission data, with more than 90% originating from China.
+The €150 duty exemption ends July 1, 2026.
+In its place, the EU is introducing a temporary €3 customs duty per item on B2C parcels imported from non-EU countries and valued under €150, expected to remain in place until the EU Customs Data Hub is operational around 2028.

-The fee structure is straightforward in concept but complex in execution.
-A parcel containing one silk blouse and two wool blouses falls under two distinct tariff subheadings, triggering €6 in customs duty rather than €3.
+The fee structure is confirmed at the EU level as a per-tariff-heading charge, though member-state operationalization will vary.
+Under the confirmed framework, a parcel containing one silk blouse and two wool blouses falls under two distinct tariff subheadings, triggering €6 in customs duty rather than €3.
+Retailers should use this as the baseline for cost modeling while building in flexibility for variation in how individual member states apply the rule.

 How the EU customs fee ecommerce policy works

-The fee applies to parcels sent directly to consumers valued under €150.
-It operates separately from VAT, which remains collected through the Import One-Stop Shop (IOSS) system for now.
+The duty applies to B2C parcels imported from non-EU countries and valued under €150.
+It operates separately from VAT, which continues to be collected through the Import One-Stop Shop (IOSS) system for eligible consignments under current rules.

 Why retailers cannot wait for clarity